mad-lab/transit/src/pytransit/doc/source/transit_overview.rst

-Other references, including methods utilized by TRANSIT:
+Other references for methods utilized by TRANSIT: